Shahabad district

-Shahabad district (Bhojpuri pronunciation: sāhābāda, साहाबाद), headquartered at Arrah, was a historic administrative district in British India.
+Shahabad district (Bhojpuri pronunciation: sāhābāda, 𑂮𑂰𑂯𑂰𑂥𑂰𑂠), headquartered at Arrah, was a historic administrative district in British India.
 Making up the westernmost part of modern-day Bihar, its territory was defined by the Ganges river to the north and the Son River to the east, which traditionally separated the Bhojpuri-speaking culture of Shahabad from the Magahi culture of Magadh.

 In 1972, the district was bifurcated into Bhojpur and Rohtas, which were later subdivided to create the four present-day districts that occupy its former territory.

 Etymology

 The name Shahabad (Persian: شاه آباد), meaning City of the King or Abode of the King, is said to have been coined by the Mughal emperor Babur in 1529.
 After a military victory in the region, Babur set up his camp at Arrah and named the town and by extension, the surrounding region, Shahabad to proclaim his dominion.

-Present status
+Present status and Bhojpur Division (proposed)

 The districts in erstwhile Shahabad are as follows: